alexanderjj03/JSwing-typing-games/README.md

 **No two words on screen will have the same first character.
 Otherwise, there could be cases where the user is trying to type one word but the program ends up typing a different one.
-This also means that once you start typing a word, you must finish typing it unless it disappears.
-Furthermore, to make the game semi-fair, only 6-14 character long words are considered.
+This also means that once the user starts typing a word, they must finish typing it unless it disappears.
+Furthermore, to make the game semi-fair, only 6-14 character long words are considered for selection.